jbmorley/little-luggable/README.md

 Right now I have a few spare PCBs and aluminium screen mounting plates as I had to order in bulk so reach out if you'd like one at cost + shipping.

+The original design was done in Fusion 360 which makes it a little hard to share, but I'm happy to figure out ways to do so if there's interest.

 ## Parts

 Where possible, the Little Luggable uses off-the-shelf parts.
 I've separated these out and tried to provide links to places you can purchase standard parts.
 The links are currently pretty UK / US centric and I'd love pull requests for options for other markets.